prthiaga/mcrouter-wiki/Overview.md

 ###Command line arguments

 Assuming you have a memcached instance on the local host running on port 5001, the simplest mcrouter setup is <code>(::1,/code>, which is the IPv6 loopback address.
-IPv6 addressesmust be specified in square brackets.
+IPv6 addresses must be specified in square brackets.
 You may also use IPv4 addressing, e.g, "127.0.0.1:5001" or specify a port on localhost, e.g., <code>"localhost:5001"):</code>.

 ```Shell
 ./mcrouter --config-str='{"pools":{"A":{"servers":["[::1]:5001"]}},"route":"PoolRoute|A"}' -p 5000